 You can find furniture refinishing professionals in your local area.
 The cost will depend on the size of the piece and how much work is required.

-These are some typical flat rate prices, which will vary by location and how detailed the item is:
+These are some typical flat rate prices for wooden furniture, which will vary by location and how detailed the item is:

-- Wooden side table or nightstand: a little over $100
+- Side table or nightstand: a little over $100

-If you can't afford a kitchen renovation but you want to give it an update consider painting the cabinets.
-If the job seems overwhelming as a DIY you can send the doors to a sprayer to be painted.
-It will always depend on how much detail they have and how much prep work is required but you can expect to pay about $40 a door.
-It's not cheap but you'll get a smooth and professional-looking finish.
-Remember that the paint will cost extra.
-Also remember to get some extra paint so that you can paint the cabinet frames.
+If you can't afford a kitchen renovation but you want to give it an update, consider painting the cabinets.
+If the job seems overwhelming to do yourself, you can send the doors to a sprayer to be painted.
+Expect to pay about $40 a door, though it will always depend on how much detail they have and how much prep work is required.
+It's not cheap, but you'll get a smooth and professional-looking finish.
+Keep in mind that the paint will cost extra.
+Also, pick up some extra paint so that you can paint the cabinet frames.